survivejs/site/pages/blog/04-web-design-is-scrappy.md

 ## Services to Support Scrappy Design

 Besides asking for feedback from friends and sometimes total strangers I used a couple of services with varying results.
-Out of the services [criticue](http://www.criticue.com/) worked the best for me.
+Out of the services ~~criticue~~ (now defunct) worked the best for me.
 Often it's the negative feedback that helps you the most.
 Criticue helped me to prune out the worst mishaps.

 As I had good experiences of Feedback roulette (defunct now) in the past I set it up too.
 Unfortunately I have yet to receive single useful round of feedback even though I have a single credit for testing.